john-h-k/jcc/README.md

 # jcc

-JCC is designed to be a pure C11 (no dependencies outside C stdlib) C11/C18/C23 compiler.
+JCC is designed to be a pure C11 (no dependencies) C11/C18/C23 compiler.

+<sup><sub>No dependencies = no dependencies outside of libc and some basic OS calls needed to e.g read directories</sub></sup>

 ## CI Status